 We need a name for this movement.
 Surely it’s not “The Smart City.”
 That term, also about six years old, suggests a top down and mechanistic approach.
 For a few billion dollars IBM or Ericsson or Cisco will make your city smart with sensors, control centers and optimization.
 What we’re learning from contemporary civic innovation is that the process of acquiring smarts is a truly inclusive process, the product of many experiments, vendors, and trials.
 Much like the Internet itself, disparate messy systems must learn to work together.
 The smartest city is the one that harnesses its people’s smarts the best!

-The name I like for this movement is The Maker City.
+like for this movement is The Maker City.
 The term is only about a year old.
 It captures this notion that our cities are laboratories for economic development, entrepreneurship, and cultural development.
 They are platforms for experimentation and protoyping ideas.
 Maker City reflects the emergence of the maker movement and its characteristic “can-do” attitude.
 It reflects a set of changes that will impact education, economic development, and civic engagement.
 It could be an important force in re-defining the future of manufacturing in the United States, bringing back local production.

 The Maker City Movement